TheLaughingDuck/job_search/readme.md

     - Grab the API key, and insert it in the corresponding text box after clicking on **Settings** in the app.
 Click **Save**.
     - Now you can retrieve job listings automatically by clicking **Find job listings**.
 The number of used tokens is shown within the app, and resets monthly.

+# Editing
+The app comes with buttons to
+- `Add job` (Manually add a job to the database, for example a job listing you found yourself)
+- `Edit job` (Edit data associated with a specific job listing)
+- `Show Description` (Show the posted description of a specific job listing.
+Good for manually evaluating if a job is relevant.)
+- `Delete job` (Deletes one job that is selected)

+# Retrieve new job listings
+The app comes with built-in functionality for retrieving jobs from an online API.
+To set this up, follow the instructions under "How to use" above.
+Within the app, the following buttons and information are available.
+- `Settings` (Click to enter your API token, and edit your job preferences.
+Click `Save settings` when you are finished.)
+    - `Max number of jobs` (Every time you click `Find job listings` at the home screen, up to this many jobs are retrieved.
+Keep it low to avoid accidentally using up your API tokens.)
+    - `Job titles` (Job titles that are relevant to you.
+Separate multiple with a comma and no space.
+For example 'Engineer,Environmental Engineer,Chemist')
+    - `Job titles` (Job titles and/or seniority to *exclude*, mostly this can be ignored, but it can be useful to put 'Senior' here if you are only interested in junior and mid level roles)
+    - `Location` (Search for locations, and select and toggle the relevant ones.
+You can do this multiple times, to build up a query for jobs in both Stockholm and Berlin at the same time for example.)
+- `Find job listings` (Send a request for jobs to the API.
+If masking is disabled, this will consume one token for every job.)
+- `Mask data` (Whether or not to mask data.
+If enabled, important job information is hidden (like company name and URL), but API tokens are not consumed.
+This is useful if you want to fine-tune your query settings without using up API tokens.)

+# Filtering
+The app provides two kinds of filtering on your jobs:
+- `Filter` (Put in a search term, click `Apply`, and the program will filter on jobs where the *company name* or *job title* matches.)
+- `Filter on status` (Select a filter on the job status.
+This allows you to show only jobs that you have applied to, or got rejected from, or that you haven't applied to yet.)

 # Bugs?
 Errors?
 Please report any bugs, or other strange behaviours by creating an issue!
 Describe the problem as thoroughly as possible, and consider posting part of the 'LOG.log' file with your description.